CPP-AP 2.7.0

 by default; if set to true

 the parser's configuration output will include more detailed info about arguments' parameters in addition to their names and help messages.
+Tip:

 The parser supports both positional and optional arguments.
 Both argument types are identified by their names represented as strings.
 Arguments can be defined with only a primary name or with a primary and a secondary (short) name.